byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### **Deliciously rich, gourmet food for the micro-biome of the skin. *Fermented ingredients are a supercharged turbo boost skincare routine.***

-**The fermentation process produces amino acids and peptides that promote healthy cellular renewal.**
-**The lightweight essence is readily accepted and absorbed, immediately seeping deep into the skin, rich in antioxidants that decelerate the aging of cells.**
+**The lightweight essence is readily accepted and absorbed, immediately seeping deep into the skin, rich in antioxidants that decelerate the aging of cells.
+The fermentation process produces amino acids and peptides that promote healthy cellular renewal.**

-**A perfect balance for the most sensitive skin.
-Used as a *whole body* healing wash, moisturizer, serum or mask.**

 **Fermentation naturally produce:**